romanslipchuk/py_tasks/README.md

 ___
 ### List of Py books
 - The big book of small python projects
-- Data Scirnce from scratch
+- Data Science from scratch